The Identify API is only available to Business plan customers.

 Testing User Attributes

-There are a few ways you can test User Attributes are being sent via the Identify API correctly.
+There are a few ways you can test if User Attributes are being sent via the Identify API correctly.